 So it’s high time you got to sleep.
 And, if you’ve ever been on a long haul flight, you know that a sure-fire way to drop off is to slip on an eye mask.
 Go for something silky or in a cashmere-blend and you’ll feel comfortable wherever you lay your head.

 Armand Diradourian Silk Eye Mask

 In addition to helping you focus and keeping the inches off your waistline, a good night’s sleep can also help protect and strengthen your memory.
-Research has show than those who don’t get their 8 hours have a harder time receiving information, judging situations without impairment and accessing previously-learned information.
+Research has show than those who don’t get their eight hours have a harder time receiving information, judging situations and accessing previously learned information.

 Of course, the best way to get around this is to keep a diary.
 And there are some great journals out there, as you can see below.
-But happily, engaging in such a cathartic and manual activity before bedtime can also help you wind down and send you off to sleep itself.
+Happily, engaging in such a cathartic and manual activity before bedtime can also help you wind down before bed.
 Win-win.

 Aspinal of London Large Diary

 Montblanc Fine Stationery Open Diary

 From cognition and concentration to productivity and performance, sleep really can be magic when it comes to your mental wellbeing.
 Sleep deprivation, then, is a bad, bad thing.
 Your problem-solving skills will decrease and you’ll make more errors in daily life if you don’t get your requisite eight hours.